 A decent chair is crucial to comfort, safety, performance, and productivity.
 Accounting for breaks and other step-away moments, a full time office worker can easily log some 1,600 to 1,800 butt-on-chair hours a year.
 A crappy chair just makes one miserable and people often don't connect their fatigue to the chair.

 I've seen a lot of crappy chairs as I've visited clients: Chairs with completely worn out cushions that feel like a concrete park bench, lopsided chairs because bench brackets are bent or broken, weak seat-back springs, broken or missing arm rests, no lumbar support or headrest, vertical pistons or other adjustments that are omitted or don't work, and more.
-Why subject your employees to such discomfort?
+Why subject yourself or your (expensive!) employees to such discomfort?

 The best chairs have a see-through mesh bench and a mesh back.
 Mesh is superior because it provides the best ventilation as air passes through it (no sweaty butt), offers the best elastic resistance (doesn't bottom-out), and there's no foam padding to disintegrate and flatten out over time.